-George Frees, senior biochemistry and plant science major, received the National FFA American Star in Agriscience Award at the National FFA Convention in Indianapolis, Indiana, Nov.
+George Frees, senior biochemistry and plant sciences major, received the National FFA American Star in Agriscience Award at the National FFA Convention in Indianapolis, Indiana, Nov.
 1-4.

 As a member of the Cass Career Center FFA chapter, George Frees began an agriscience-based supervised agricultural experience project.
 Throughout his time at Mizzou, Frees has used his biochemistry and plant science education to continue his agriscience project, studying how treating sugarcane with gibberellic acid – a growth hormone sometimes applied to citrus fruits to promote cold tolerance – increases the amount of ethanol biofuel that can be produced from the plant.